Monsignor Bonner High School

 Monsignor Bonner High School was an all-male Augustinian Catholic High School in the Roman Catholic Archdiocese of Philadelphia.
-It was located in Drexel Hill, Pennsylvania.
+It was located in Upper Darby Township, Pennsylvania.
 Bonner was created in 1953 as Archbishop Prendergast High School for Boys.
 In 1955, the current building was constructed, and in 1957 entitled Monsignor Bonner High School.
 The previously occupied building became the all-female Archbishop Prendergast High School.
 In 2012, Bonner merged with the all-girls Archbishop Prendergast High School to form Monsignor Bonner and Archbishop Prendergast High School.
 The Order of St. Augustine is no longer associated with the combined institution.

 History

 Monsignor Bonner was run by the Order of Saint Augustine of the Province of St. Thomas of Villanova.
 It was one of nine Augustinian high schools in North America.
 Bonner had a storied history with the Augustinians, as those assigned to Bonner resided in the friary behind the school.
 Monsignor John J. Bonner, the school's namesake, was the Superintendent of Schools of the Archdiocese of Philadelphia from 1926 to 1945.
 He is credited with establishing the Philadelphia Catholic League and was one of the best-known Catholic educators in the country.

 In September 2005, the Office of Catholic Education of the Archdiocese of Philadelphia announced an administrative restructuring of Monsignor Bonner High School for Boys and the neighboring Archbishop Prendergast High School for Girls.
 The schools began operating under one administration beginning on 1 July 2006.
 Bonner's president was appointed president of the new co-institutional Monsignor Bonner & Archbishop Prendergast Catholic High School.
 The principal of neighboring Archbishop Prendergast High School, Mrs. Mary Berner, was named principal of the co-institutional school in January 2006.